ydb-platform/ydb/ydb/docs/en/core/deploy/configuration/config.md

 Several components utilize memory, including but not limited to:

-- Shared Cache that stores last recently used data pages read from Blob Storage to reduce disk I/O and accelerate data retrieval;
+- Shared Cache: Stores recently accessed data pages read from Blob Storage to reduce disk I/O and accelerate data retrieval;
-- MemTables that stores data that haven't been yet flushed to SST;
+- MemTables: Holds data that has not yet been flushed to SST;
-- KQP that executes queries and stores their intermediate results;
+- KQP: Executes queries and stores their intermediate results;
-- Allocator caches that keep memory blocks which have been released but not yet returned to the operating system.
+- Allocator Caches: Keeps memory blocks which have been released but not yet returned to the operating system.

-Memory limits can be configured to control the overall memory usage and ensure the database operates efficiently within the available resources.
+Memory limits can be configured to control the overall memory usage, ensuring the database operates efficiently within the available resources.

 ### Hard memory limit

-Hard memory limit specifies total amount of the available memory.
+The hard memory limit specifies the total amount of available memory.

-By default, hard memory limit is equal to the process CGroup memory limit.
+By default, the hard memory limit is set to the process's CGroup memory limit.

-In environments without CGroup memory limit, default hard memory limit is equal to the total available memory of the host.
-This ensures the database can utilize all available resources in non-restricted environments but may lead to resource contention with other processes running on the same host.
+In environments without a CGroup memory limit, the default hard memory limit is equal to the total available memory of the host.
+This allows the database to utilize all available resources in unrestricted environments, though it may lead to resource contention with other processes running on the same host.

-Additionally, hard memory limit can be specified in the configuration.
-However, a database process may exceed it.
-Therefore, it is highly recommended to use CGroup memory limits in production environments to enforce strict memory control.
+Additionally, the hard memory limit can be specified in the configuration.
+Note that the database process may still exceed this limit, so it is highly recommended to use CGroup memory limits in production environments to enforce strict memory control.

-Example of the `memory_controller_config` section with specified hard memory limit:
+Example of the `memory_controller_config` section with a specified hard memory limit:

 ```yaml
 memory_controller_config:
   hard_limit_bytes: 16106127360
 ```

-### Per components memory limits
+### Per component memory limits

-Some components have their own separate memory limits.
+Certain components have their own memory limits.

-Most of memory limits have both minimum and maximum thresholds, so that the final limit value is dynamically calculated based on current process consumption.
+Most memory limits have both minimum and maximum thresholds, allowing for dynamic adjustment based on current process consumption.

-Most of memory limits can be configured either in absolute bytes or as a percentage relative to the hard memory limit.
-Configuring memory limits as percentages advantages for managing database clusters with nodes of varying capacities.
-If both absolute bytes and percentage limits are specified, they combines.
+Memory limits can be configured either in absolute bytes or as a percentage relative to the hard memory limit.
+Using percentages is advantageous for managing database clusters with nodes of varying capacities.
+If both absolute byte limits and percentage limits are specified, the system uses a combination of both.

 Example of the `memory_controller_config` section with specified Shared Cache limits: